Exoft/Exoft.Gamification.Ui/README.md

 ## Build

-Run `ng build` to build the project.
+Run `npm run build` or `ng build --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test` to execute the unit tests via [Jest](https://jestjs.io).

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `npm run e2e` to execute the end-to-end tests via [Cypress](http://www.cypress.io/).
+Because we're running it manually, run it only when application is running (i.e. after `npm run start`)

 ## Further help